 - This course must be completed prior to the pre-departure orientation in the United States for participants in Post countries or the in-country arrival orientation for participants in Commission countries.

 - Those ETAs who already have TESOL certification or equivalent coursework are exempt from completing this online course.

-Please review the relevant Award Description for specific details.
+Please review the relevant Award Description for specific details about award benefits.